top of page

 Don’t You Know Who God Is?
 (Isaiah 40:28-29)

-The book of Isaiah is marked by the lofty themes of God’s holiness and justice as well as his redeeming love for his own.
-The question is raised “how can a holy and just God love sinful people,” and it is answered by Isaiah 53 as we behold our suffering Savior, the Lord Jesus Christ.
-It is within this tension of holiness and love, of justice and redemption that we arrive upon the rich plains of Isaiah 40.
+The book of Isaiah is marked by the lofty themes of God’s holiness and justice as well as His redeeming love for His own.
+The question is raised, “how can a holy and just God love sinful people?”
+It is answered by Isaiah 53 as we behold our suffering Savior, the Lord Jesus Christ.
+It is within this tension of holiness and love, of justice and redemption that we arrive at the rich plains of Isaiah 40.

-Here God is revealed in truth as we are: he is the mighty, holy and loving Creator and we are the utterly dependent creatures.
-Additionally we behold rich promises from God to his own and we remember that these promises “find their Yes in him,” in Jesus (2 Corinthians 1:20), as they have been purchased by his blood.
+Here God is revealed in truth, as we are.
+He is the mighty, holy, and loving Creator.
+We are the utterly dependent creatures.
+Additionally we behold rich promises from God and we remember that these promises “find their Yes in [Jesus]” (2 Corinthians 1:20), as they have been purchased by His blood.

 Who God Is